Jamcdonald120/Titancraft-Above-Wiki/Bosses/Von_feind.md

  "health":"250",
  "timeToSolo":"3 minutes",
  "rewards":{"splinters":"24",
- "other":["Unique single-use high-damage axe that gives the mob head of any normal mob killed with it: 1", "Head of Von Fiend's most recent victim: 1"]
+ "other":["Unique single-use high-damage axe that gives the mob head of any normal mob killed with it: 1", "Head of Von Feind's most recent victim: 1"]
   }
 }
 ```